Your Guide to the Best Sunday Roasts in Melbourne

 Marquis of Lorne

-In a suburb that prides itself on exceptional pub fare, the Marquis of Lorne is a cut above the rest.
-While Sunday’s roast is a changing affair, the menu mainstay of crisp roast chicken with potato mash in a rich lentil gravy is well worth ordering any day of the week.
-They even do a cracking roast duck.
-All that’s left is to nab yourself a seat by the fire.
+In a suburb that takes pub fare seriously, Marquis of Lorne still manages to rise above the pack.
+The Sunday roast changes by the week, while the menu’s crisp roast chicken with potato mash and rich lentil gravy is worth ordering any day you find it.
+A cracking roast duck also makes a strong case, especially with a seat by the fire.

 411 George Street, Fitzroy